RQ Error Monitoring

 Assign custom tags to reproduce the error environment specific to your application, business, and users.

-Find answers to key questions: How actionable is this error?
-In which app release did the RQ bug occur?
+Answer the most important questions: In which app release did the RQ bug occur?
+Was it the kraken?

 Sentry supports every major language, framework, and library.
 You can browse each of them here.